ParsaKhani/themeshop/README.md

 # themeshop
-single page of a for shopping/selling clothes and stuff.
+single page  for shopping/selling clothes and stuff. a simple Ecommerce page.